-The very financially troubled InterContinental opened in 2013, and the management company filed for bankruptcy protection six months later and handed back the keys to Credit Suisse.
+The very financially troubled InterContinental Davos opened in 2013.
+The management company filed for bankruptcy protection only six months later and handed back the keys to Credit Suisse.

 The hotel has continued to operate as InterContinental Davos seasonally, closed for summer months, despite all the turbulence surrounding its finances.
 The week of four days of the World Economic Forum tends to bring 20% to 30% of the yearly profits.